nibtr/jasma/README.md

 # cafe-management-app

-A Java application developed to help the cafe manager manage employees, products, orders and revenue more effectively.
+A Java application developed to help the cafe owners manage employees, products, orders and revenue more effectively.
 This project was done as the final project for the module CSC13102 - Java Programming at HCMUS.

 ![cafe-management](https://github.com/nhthieu/CafeManagementApp/assets/74890715/c572e7f6-24a7-49be-bc4a-4c831b1a295d)

 ## Features

-- Two distinct Admin & Employee UIs, authenticated via account.
+- Admin & Employee UI.
 - Manage employee information.
-- Revenue management.
+- Manage revenue.
-- Order management
+- Mange order.
-- Statistics chart.
+- Statistics with chart for visualization.
-- Login & Signup
+- Authentication/Authorization.
 - Searching.
 - Timekeeping for employees (Checkin/checkout).
 - Pay with cash (default) or via a payment system (emulated).
-- SSL connection with payment system.
+- SSL connection to payment system.

 ## Tech stack